qmachine/qmachine/docs/local-sandbox.rst

     $ make local-sandbox db=mongo
     $ make local-sandbox db=postgres
     $ make local-sandbox db=redis
+    $ make local-sandbox db=sqlite

 Ruby
 ----

-Additionally, a QM implementation that uses Ruby_ is available in the project repository.
-Please note that the :doc:`Ruby gem <ruby>` only supports MongoDB_ for persistent storage and that the Node.js version is the one recommended for production.
+A Ruby implementation of QM is also available in the project repository, and its directions are similar to those for Node.js.

 First, make sure that you have Bundler_ installed: